Don’t let bruxism destroy your teeth. Our medispa has all of the latest non surgical treatments to correct teeth grinding, including muscle relaxants.

 Muscle relaxants aren’t just for wrinkles.
 Anti-wrinkle injections administered into the masseter muscles, which control the jaw, can ease teeth grinding by partially blocking the nerve signal to the muscle.
 The massesters are amongst the strongest muscles in the body, meaning that you will still be able to speak and chew after treatment, however enough tension is removed to reduce grinding and clenching.
 Ultimately, anti-wrinkle injections can prevent bruxism for up to four months.

 Protect your teeth from further damage by booking a consultation with Dr Anh, wherein we can develop a customised treatment plan.
-If you would like to learn more about our treatments for teeth grinding, or to request an appointment, contact Dr Anh Plastic Surgeon, Medispa and Wellness Clinic today.
+If you would like to learn more about our treatments, or to request an appointment, contact Dr Anh Plastic Surgeon, Medispa and Wellness Clinic today.